How many cold email follow-ups should you send? 4 to 9, backed by 22.37% reply-rate data

 Hi {{firstName}},

-Not sure if you’ve seen my last email, but I’m going to make this one super quick in order not to waste your time.
+Not sure if you’ve seen my last email, but I’m going to make this one super quick in order to not waste your time.

 I’m 100% confident that the collaboration between {{companyName}} and [YOUR COMPANY] is a match made in heaven.
 Here’s why…